jimiadams/jimiadams.github.io/_pages/about.md

 about me
 ------
 In January 2024, I started a new position as Professor of [sociology](https://sc.edu/study/colleges_schools/artsandsciences/sociology/) at the **University of South Carolina**.
 Broadly, my research revolves around addressing how networks constrain or promote the diffusion of information and/or diseases through populations.
-This work falls into three primary buckets (described more [here](/projects/)): diffusion, the structure of scientific fields, and network methods.
+This work falls into three primary [buckets](/projects/): health, the structure of scientific fields, and network methods.
 When I'm away from work, I'm likely on a bike somewhere, or hanging with my dogs (Zoë & Harley).

 I came to USC after nearly a decade in the [Department of Health and Behavioral Sciences](https://clas.ucdenver.edu/hbsc/) at the **University of Colorado Denver**, where I spent stints as the director of [Graduate Studies](https://clas.ucdenver.edu/hbsc/degree-programs/phd-program), and our [undergraduate programs in Public Health](https://clas.ucdenver.edu/hbsc/undergraduate-students).
 There, I was also an affiliate of the [Institute of Behavioral Science at CU-Boulder](https://ibs.colorado.edu/) and had a courtesy appointment in the Mathematics/Statistics department.